mtedwards/Response/wp-content/plugins/acf-options-page/readme.txt

 = Global Options have never been so easy =

-The “options page” addon creates a new menu item called “Options” which can hold advanced custom field groups (just like any other edit page).
+The “options page” add-on creates a new menu item called “Options” which can hold advanced custom field groups (just like any other edit page).
 You can also register multiple options pages

 http://www.advancedcustomfields.com/add-ons/options-page/